15 min read

 • Train staff on privacy practices

-Entry requirements: Legal background helpful but not required.
+Entry requirements: legal background helpful but not required.
 Understanding of privacy regulations and strong communication skills are essential.

 Key certifications: CIPP (regional variants for EU, US, Canada), CIPM, CIPT, CDPO